Qard/express-coffee/README.md

 # express-coffee
 Express-coffee is an express middleware that automatically compiles and serves coffeescript files.

+## WARNING: 0.0.2 has breaking changes.
+If you use this, update your code.

 ## Requirements
 * Node.js 0.4+
 * Coffeescript